KWB Sharpening System

 Directions:

-2. Clamp the knife holding by the flats if possible, towards the handle is usually best.
+- Clamp the knife holding by the flats if possible, towards the handle is usually best.
 Don't torque it down too hard, but a good grip is important, the aluminium clamp shouldn't mark the steel unless it starts rubbing.
-The edge should be horizontal on the stone for a consistent sharpening angle.
+You could protect an etched surface with tape if necesarry, but be sure the clamp still has a good grip.
+The edge should sit straight across the stone as much as possible to ensure a consistent sharpening angle along the length of the blade.
 You could tilt it and achieve a steeper angle toward the heel or tip but that's a topic for another time.
-Ensure the knife is parallel to the clamp; If you look from edge to spine the blade should line up with the ball joint.
+Ensure the knife is parallel to the clamp; If you look from edge to spine the blade should line up with the ball joint to achieve symmetrical sharpening.
 Blades without a flat reference surface may require some tape to shim up the edge.
 Any error here should have minimal effect on cutting performance, but we strive for perfection.

-3. Set the angle: Flip the clamp so the logo is facing down, this will give you a parallel reference surface for a digital angle finder to rest once zeroed to the stone.
+- Set the angle: Flip the clamp so the logo is facing down, this will give you a parallel reference surface for the digital angle finder to rest once zeroed to the stone.
 The angle adjustment locking screw can be moved to the left or right handed position for personal preference.
-Most knives are 13-20 degrees, lower will feel sharper and cut better but thicker will be more durable.
+Most knives are sharpened at 13-20 degrees, a lower angle will feel sharper and cut better but a steeper angle will be more durable.

 Stones: